-The Expected Goals (xG) metric is ultimately one that curates he data relating to a team/player’s performance over the course of a game or season before calculating the amount of goals that a team should have scored.
+The Expected Goals (xG) metric ultimately curates the data relating to a team/player’s performance throughout a game or season before calculating the number of goals a team should have scored.

 You may encounter several terms when looking at the realm of Expected Goals.
 Here are some that you need to understand.

-Expected Goals per 90 (xG/90): This figure shows the amount of goals an individual player should have expected to score in 90 minutes.
+- Expected Goals per 90 (xG/90): This figure shows the number of goals an individual player should have expected to score in 90 minutes.

-Expected goals against (xGa): This figure shows the number of goals a team should concede.
-Again this is based on the quality and quantity of shots by the opposition.
+- Expected goals against (xGa): This figure shows the number of goals a team should concede.
+Again this is based on the opposition’s quality and quantity of shots.

-The xG figure is presented as a decimal value, which may seem a little confusing at first.
+The xG figure is presented as a decimal value, which may initially seem confusing.
 After all, you cannot score 1.35 goals in a match, for example.

-Arsenal play against West Ham, and take 10 shots during the match.
+Arsenal plays against West Ham and takes 10 shots during the match.

-The algorithm shows that the probability of each shot becoming a goal are as follows;
+The algorithm shows that the probability of each shot becoming a goal is as follows;

 20% (0.2), 7% (0.07), 3% (0.03%), 85% (0.85), 6% (0.06),